modir/laminas-book/docs/doctrine.md

 4 rows in set (0.00 sec)
 ~~~

+!!! note
-> Also consider using *database migrations* for initializing database schema.
+    Also consider using *database migrations* for initializing database schema.
 For additional
-> info about migrations, please refer to [Database Migrations](#migrations) chapter.
+    info about migrations, please refer to [Database Migrations](#migrations) chapter.

 ## Integrating Doctrine ORM with Laminas Framework